 Tiffany Kersten first became hooked on birds at age 12, after witnessing a flock of thousands of dancing sandhill cranes in a Wisconsin cornfield.
 After earning a B.S. in Wildlife Ecology at Northland College, she has interpreted migration with the Cape May Bird Observatory, conducted honeycreeper research in Hawaii, monitored shorebirds with Massachusetts Audubon Society, and surveyed waterfowl in Wisconsin and marsh birds in New Jersey with the United States Fish & Wildlife Service.
 She currently manages the McAllen Nature Center, is a field technician with Swarovski Optik, and also works as a private bird guide in the Rio Grande Valley.
 In her spare time, she can be found practicing, social dancing, and performing as a member of a local Latin dance team.

-Tom Langschied s the coordinator of the King Ranch Nature Tour program, which is celebrating its 20th anniversary.
+Tom Langschied is coordinator of the King Ranch Nature Tour program.
 Tom started the King Ranch Nature Tour program back in the fall of 1994.
-Originally from Fort Wayne, IN, Tom came down to South Texas in January of 1991 to get his Master’s degree from Texas A&M University- Kingsville and his thesis work looked at how bird communities changed from fall through early summer on King Ranch.
-While Tom has worked for King Ranch since 1994, he left his full time position in the summer of 2005 to work as a Research Associate for the Caesar Kleberg Wildlife Research Institute coordinating a South Texas wintering bird program.
+Originally from Fort Wayne, IN, Tom came down to South Texas in January of 1991 to get his Master’s degree from Texas A&M University- Kingsville and his thesis evaluated seasonal changes in bird communities on King Ranch.
+While Tom has worked for King Ranch since 1994, he left his full time position in the summer of 2005 to work full time as a Research Associate for the Caesar Kleberg Wildlife Research Institute coordinating a South Texas wintering birds program.
 Then in November 2013 he returned to the King Ranch full time to once again coordinate the King Ranch Nature Tour program.
 Besides his passion for birds and birding, he also has a strong interest in butterflies and dragonflies.
 Tom is married and has two kids.

-Glenn Olsen leads natural history and birding tours with GOBirding Ecotours and teaches bird identification, gardening for birds and butterflies, and nature related classes through Rice University’s Continuing Studies Department, Houston Audubon, Katy Prairie Conservancy, and the Texas Master Naturalist program.
-He has served on the Houston Audubon Board as Vice President of Education and also served as an Audubon Warden monitoring colonial nesting birds along the Texas Gulf Coast.
-Two of his many other efforts towards conservation include monitoring endangered Attwater’s Prairie Chickens at the Nature Conservancy’s Texas City Preserve and co-founding the Wildscapes Workshop through the Native Plant Society of Texas (NPSOT) where he served as president of both the Houston Chapter and the State NPSOT.
-He has led field trips and given programs for meetings of the Texas Ornithological Society, Houston Audubon, Houston Arboretum, the Native Plant Society of Texas, Rockport Hummer/Bird Festival, Galveston FeatherFest, the Bastrop Christmas Bird Count, and other groups and festivals.
+Glenn Olsen leads natural history and birding tours with GOBirding Ecotours and teaches bird identification, gardening for birds and butterflies, and nature related classes through Rice University’s Continuing Studies Department and at Houston Audubon.
+He served on Houston Audubon’s Board as Vice President of Education, and co-founded the Wildscapes Workshop through the Native Plant Society of Texas (NPSOT) where he served as president of both the Houston Chapter and the State NPSOT.
+He has led field trips and given programs for meetings of the Texas Ornithological Society, Houston Audubon, Houston Arboretum, the Native Plant Society of Texas, Rockport Hummer/Bird Festival, Galveston FeatherFest, the Katy Prairie Conservancy, and the Texas Master Naturalist program.
 Glenn has led trips to such exotic locales as Ecuador, the Galapagos Islands, Amazon Rainforest, Costa Rica and the hottest birding locations in the U.S. Contact Glenn at [email protected] or 832-517-2478.

 Randy Pinkston’s life has been defined by birds & birding since 1972.
 His focus is Texas and North American birds, although he enjoys neotropical birding and has traveled widely in Mexico and Central America.
 Randy has a wildlife science degree from Aggieland (Texas A&M) and at one time hoped to make some sort of living in birds.
 Instead, he took the easy way out and became a surgeon so that he could afford a comfortable life of birds & birding.
 He and wife Patricia have four sons and reside in Temple, about an hour NE. of Austin.
 Randy has led numerous birding tours in Texas & Arizona over the past 30+ years, including several central Texas winter sparrow workshops for TOS.
 He has done piney woods breeding warbler trips for TOS, is a Life Member of TOS, and has served on its Bird Records Committee since 2002.
 He has co-authored the Texas column for North American Birds since 2004.
 Recently Randy has taken an interest in birding with a digital camera and telephoto lens.